 by Karene Horst, contributing editor – I started eating my canned soup back in February.
 It’s an annual thing, clearing out my stockpile I’m supposed to maintain for that massive earthquake allegedly poised to level California or sink it into the Pacific.
 As the emergency response folks suggest, I’m usually […]

-by: Karene Horst I strolled through my dad’s thick tangle of a backyard for the customary tour during my last visit.
-The quarter-acre plot glowed vibrantly green now the rains had returned to So Cal: potted baby king palms, succulent jades and assorted sprouting flotsam my father dug up on […]
+by Karene Horst, contributing editor – I strolled through my dad’s thick tangle of a backyard for the customary tour during my last visit.
+The quarter-acre plot glowed vibrantly green now the rains had returned to So Cal: potted baby king palms, succulent jades, and assorted sprouting flotsam my father dug […]

-by Karene Horst Single yet again for another Valentine’s Day, my thoughts turn as usual to chocolate.
+by Karene Horst, contributing editor – Single yet again for another Valentine’s Day, my thoughts turn as usual to chocolate.
 No one sends me flowers.
 Cards kill trees unnecessarily.
 Instead, I’m baking myself and my co-workers a sugary concoction of chocolate, melted caramel, cream cheese frosting and more chocolate.
-Valentine’s Day used to […]
+Valentine’s Day used […]

-By Karene Horst He introduced himself because he saw my whitewater kayak and mountain bike strapped to my car roof racks.
+By Karene Horst, contributing editor – He introduced himself because he saw my whitewater kayak and mountain bike strapped to my car roof racks.
 I hadn’t brushed my teeth or my hair.
 I tugged at the grungy T-shirt I’d worn to bed the night before.
-It was early and my roommate had dragged […]
+It was early and my roommate […]

-By Karene Horst As a child I would daydream and fidget every Sunday morning while sitting, kneeling or standing in the pew at St. Monica’s with Mother and my five brothers .
-Mother would cradle the youngest in the crook of one arm while swatting and grabbing at a pair […]
+By Karene Horst, contributing editor – As a child I would daydream and fidget every Sunday morning while sitting, kneeling or standing in the pew at St. Monica’s with Mother and my five brothers.
+Mother would cradle the youngest in the crook of one arm while swatting and grabbing at […]